A Probabilistic Model for Forest Fires

 where the sum is taken over all the $2^{m+1}$ different choices of $\tilde{\epsilon}_k$, $0 \leq k \leq m$.

 Each term of the sum in \eqref{B4} is a product of a conditional probability and a probability.
 The latter can be computed by the induction hypothesis.
-As for the conditional probability, it can be computed too by using \eqref{B2a} and \eqref{B2b}.
-This finishes the induction which shows that all probabilities of the form of \eqref{B3} can be computed using Assumptions A1 and A2 together with the equations \eqref{A1a}--\eqref{A1d} and the ``boundary conditions".
+As for the conditional probability, it can be computed too by using \eqref{B2} (actually, in view of \eqref{B2}, the events $\{X_j^{m+1} = \epsilon_j\}$, $0 \leq j \leq m+1$, are conditionally independent given the event $\{X_k^m = \tilde{\epsilon}_k, \ 0 \leq k \leq m\}$).
+This finishes the induction which shows how all probabilities of the form of \eqref{B3} can be computed. $\diamondsuit$

 \textbf{Example 2.} Let us compute the probability

 We have